-If you are new to Linux then I'm sure you are giving up lots of time choosing Desktop Environment of your Linux Distribution.
-You are probably thinking to give a try to each one of them but that's very time consuming.
-Edit - There are other good DEs also That's why I'm reviewing the 5 Best Linux Desktop Environments with the pros & cons.
-The article gives you what you should know for choosing a DE.
-So let's get started!
+If you are new to Linux then I'm sure you are giving up a lot of time choosing a Desktop Environment.
+You are probably thinking to give a try to each one of them but that's very time-consuming.
+Edit - There are other good DEs also that's why I'm reviewing the 5 Best Linux Desktop Environments with the pros & cons.
+The article gives you what you should know about choosing a DE.
+So let's start!

-When it comes to select a Linux Desktop Environment (DE), then there are numerous DEs to choose from.
-I've been using Linux for long and I've tried (Used) almost all major DEs until I found the one that I needed for my primary work.
+When it comes to select your best Linux Desktop Environment (DE), then there are numerous DEs to choose from.
+I've been using Linux for long and I've tried almost all major DEs until I found the one that I needed for my primary work.
 You finally have to stick with one DE to work better.

-The following list gives the 5 Best Desktop Environment, although there are many out there but this list will help you in choosing the one that you need in less time.
-So let's get started with our first Linux Desktop Environment.
+The following list gives the 5 Best Linux Desktop Environment.
+Although there are many out there but this list will help you in choosing the one you need in less time.
+So let's start with our first Linux Desktop Environment.
 And Don't forget to rate the DE that you like and also comment the best features of the DE you are using.

-KDE's Plasma 5 development is the most advanced DE ever that comes with many improvements, mostly focused on visual experience (better launchers, menus and notifications) and usability across different devices.
+KDE's Plasma 5 development is the most advance DE ever.
+It comes with many improvements, mostly focused on visual experience (better launchers, menus, and notifications) and usability across different devices.
 Plasma is also faster and compatible even with old and low configuration hardware.

 Some of the default applications in KDE environment are -- Dolphin (file manager), Konsole (terminal), Kate (text editor), Gwenview (image viewer), Okular (document and PDF viewer), Digikam (photo editor and organizer), KMail (email client), Quassel (IRC client), K3b (DVD burning application), Krunner (launcher) and more...

-MATE also comes with many popular Linux distributions, such as, Ubuntu, Linux Mint, Mageia, Debian and many more.
+It also comes with many popular Linux distributions, such as Ubuntu, Linux Mint, Mageia, Debian and many more.
 If you read my post on Release of Ubuntu 15.04 Beta 1, there you read that Ubuntu MATE, the first time is an official release.

 The applications packed with MATE are Caja (file manager), Pluma (text editor), Atril (document viewer), Eye of MATE (image viewer) and many more.
 It’s a simple and lightweight DE for users who don’t need all the bells and whistles of other feature-packed DEs.